cooscoos/Hoive/README.md

 - **client**: play game locally (couch co-op), or on a websocket server.
 - **server**: host a websocket server.

-The hoive directory contains the game logic.
+The hoive directory contains the game logic (dive in at pmoore.rs).

 ![snapshot of the app](/misc/gameplay.png "snapshot of the app")